Table of Contents:

 The bottom line

-While the inflation rate has the ability to strengthen or weaken the purchasing power in an economy, it’s also a key indicator of the overall health of an economy.
+While the inflation rate has the ability to strengthen or weaken the purchasing power in an economy, its also a key indicator of the overall health of an economy.
 Understanding the inflation rate formula and how it affects the cost of living and your expenses can help you make important decisions for your finances.
 Whether the inflation rate increases or decreases, you can better prepare your financial portfolio by using the inflation rate formula as a tool to assess your present and future goals.
 Download the Public app today to learn more about how to invest in stocks.